atheeralsufyani/BikeSales/README.md

 # BikeSales
 My first data analysis project!
-I worked on the Bike Sales dataset, to extract summed profit from each state/region of USA, Canada, UK, Germany, France, and Australia. filtered by years 2011-2016.
+I worked on the Bike Sales dataset, to extract summed profit, total customers, customer genders, and age groups from each country throughout the years 2011-2016.
 Using:
     •	Excel
     •	SQL